Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

 * **C** string we return an array ['C', 'G']
 * **G** string we return an array ['G', 'C']

-## 1. Using For Loop and If Statement
+## 1. Using For Loop, and If Statement

 For this solution we will loop over the parametor passed to the function and use if statement to return the correct pair.
 ```javascript